ndrpnt/deka/README.md

 `deka` is a proof-of-concept CLI and library offering an alternative to `kubectl apply`.

-When deploying Kubernetes manifests, tools traditionally rely on ordering API calls to handle dependencies.
+When deploying Kubernetes manifests, tools traditionally rely on ordering API calls to handle dependencies, e.g. apply Namespaces first and then Pods.
 They are either "smart" (i.e. they enforce hard-coded priorities: [Helm][0], [Argo CD][1]), "too dumb" (i.e. they leave that burden to the user: [kubectl][2]), or both (e.g. [Kustomize][3]).